 One of my favorite parts is adding in some finishing filler as this really completes the arrangement.
 This step allows you to fill in any empty areas in your arrangement.
 It also allows you to add some height, wispy interest, and even some seasonal embellishments.

 A couple of years ago I started using these preserved oak leaves in my fall flower arrangements and LOVED how it instantly made any arrangement look autumnal.
 It’s kind of my secret weapon.
 (Shh, it will be our little secret.)
-I purchased my preserved oak leaves HERE.
-In fact, I bought these last year and they still look just as fabulous this year.

 If you want another example of how I did this, check out my Magical Candlelit Outdoor Tablescape from last year.
 That is still one of my favorite fall flower arrangements and was part of the inspiration for this one!